FarmDyn/documentation/docs/template/manure.md

 ## Manure Application

-Different application procedures for manure N are implemented, *ManApplicType*, including broad spread, drag hose spreader and injection of manure.
+Different application procedures for manure N are implemented, *ManApplicType*, including broad spread, drag hose spreader, injection of manure, and solid manure spread.
 The core variable is *v\_mandist* that represents the amount of manure in cubic meter.
 The different techniques are related to different application costs, labour requirements as well as effects on different emissions.
 Furthermore, manure application is